seqan/seqan/manual/source/Tutorial/AnnotationStore.rst

      Print the results.

    Hints
-     After you reached the last child of the first mRNA you can use the functions :dox:`InputIteratorConcept#goNext goNext` and :dox:`AnnotationTreeIterator#goDown goDown` to traverse to the next leaf.
+     After you reached the last child of the first mRNA you can use the functions :dox:`InputIteratorConcept#goNext` and :dox:`AnnotationTreeIterator#goDown` to traverse to the next leaf.

    Solution
      Click **more...** to see one possible solution.